robygauthier/robygauthier.github.io/_pages/about.md

 I am a proud French-Canadian.

-I obtained my Ph.D. at Dalhousie University, where I worked alongside [Dr. Jeff Dahn](https://www.dal.ca/diff/dahn.html).
+I obtained my Ph.D. at Dalhousie University, where I worked alongside [Jeff Dahn](https://www.dal.ca/diff/dahn.html).
 During this work, I studied the impact of new electrolyte additives and different state of charge range on the cycling performance and properties of lithium cells.
 I also learned the basics of density functional theory (DFT) and nuclear magnetic resonance (NMR).
 Prior to that, I got my M.Sc. at Université de Moncton on the theoretical modeling of the Casimir effect.

 After my Ph.D., I joined the [Mark Obrovac lab](https://www.dal.ca/sites/obrovac.html) as a research assistant, where I studied anode materials for lithium-ion batteries.
 That's where I learned additional experimental techniques such as XRD and SEM.